0-Tikaro/simulation-protocol/README.md

 <br><br>
 <br><br>

-### [PHANTASM][link_phantasm]
+## [PHANTASM][link_phantasm]
 ![Screenshot](https://i.imgur.com/xXHK6t4.png)

-_[TRANSMISSION START]
-Ranger, you have a mission.
+_Ranger, you have a mission.
 "Phantasm", the old terran ship, was located.
 Our reports confirm presence of valuable data inside.
 It must be retrieved.
-But be careful - you will encounter heavy resistance.
+But be careful - you will encounter heavy resistance._
-[TRANSMISSION END]_

 This map was made in the span of 3 days as an entry for Strawberry Jam #07.
 Theme is "Shattered Sky", with the limitation that the whole map must be floating over void.